PARIS INTERNATIONAL

 Share the joy of coming together to blow out our 20 candles for this essential event on the international lesbian scene (rated in the Top 10 of worldwide lesbian events in the British magazine Diva!).
 We look forward to seeing you all this fall to wish the festival a happy birthday!

-Lesbians have been making cinema in Paris for 20 years !
+Lesbians have been making cinema in Paris for 20 years!

-Yet another anniversary to celebrate !
+Yet another anniversary to celebrate!
 Not a day passes without a celebration of something or another: births, deaths, historic or cultural events.
 As the Paris International Lesbian Film Festival turns 20, is it time to blow out the candles?

-20th edition of the event is a festival in its own right, with more than 70 feature films and short film on show, mostly for the first time in France.
+Above all, the 20th edition of the event is a festival in its own right, with more than 70 feature films and short films on show, mostly for the first time in France.
 The films come from around 20 countries and are all subtitled, including French films for our friends who are deaf and hard of hearing.
 As well as the films, there are meetings and debates, an international art exhibition, stands of lesbian creations and initiatives; a cafeteria where we can put the world to rights after watching a film and exchange views on the films with other festival goers and directors, while enjoying the dishes lovingly prepared by the catering committee.

-Thursday October 30 Veronique Pestel will honour us with her presence and her friendship opening the festival with a concert before the film "Vivere" by Angelica Maccarone, whose previous works have found favour with the festival, notably "Unveiled" (18th festival) amd "Alles Wird Gut" (won the public prize at the 10th festival).
+On Thursday, October 30, Véronique Pestel will honour us with her presence and her friendship opening the festival with a concert before the film Vivere by Angelica Maccarone, whose previous works have found favour with the festival, notably Unveiled (18th festival) and Alles Wird Gut (won the public prize at the 10th festival).

-a retrospective of short films and a meeting/debate around the history of the festival, from its origins at the Entrepôt cinema to the Trianon, via the Republic Cinema, La Clef and the Andre Malraux cultural centre at Kremlin-Bicêtre.
+But 20 years is nothing for an organisation which is completely voluntary, self-managed and mainly self-financed.
+So yes, because 20 is a round figure and a significant length we have decided also to offer you an exhibition, a retrospective of short films and a meeting/debate around the history of the festival, from its origins at the Entrepôt cinema to the Trianon, via the Républic Cinéma, La Clef and the André Malraux cultural centre at Kremlin-Bicêtre.
 It will also be the occasion to assess the prospects for the future of the festival.
 The emotions that we feel, we the organisers of 2008, in plunging into the archives to relive the festival's history from the beginnings most of us did not witness, we want to share with you all.
 For it is a chance to see how the strength of the festival comes from this particular method of organisation which allowed it to develop from year to year, as organisers came and went, while keeping its main direction and collective coherence throughout.

 For all that and more see you at the Trianon on October 30!

-Poster F_Space 3
+Poster

 Program